the-puzzler/leautoencoder/README.md

 - the student is the current autoencoder
 - the teacher is a target copy of the same encoder
-- the supervision comes partly from the model's own latent geometry

 ## Current Objective